hxhBrofessor/ChatGPT-CLI-Bypass/README.md

 ```

 4. Follow the on-screen instructions to interact with ChatGPT.
 Type your text and finish with 'END' on a new line to submit.
-Type 'exit' to quit the program.
+Type 'ctrl-c' to quit the program.

 ### Log File